All those subjects, all those exams. The days are ticking by and motivation can be a struggle...

 - Builds revision up as the exams get closer

-- Only timetables revision between the hours you want to study
+- Only timetables revision in the hours you want to study

 - Builds revision around your classes, holidays, study leave and social activities